jinyeong-park/fe/ComputerScience.md

+# Algorithm and Data Structure and Design

-# Big O Concept
+## Big O Concept

 * Array, Stack, Queue, Hash Table, BST, BT are important.
 Understand Quicksort, Mergesort. https://www.bigocheatsheet.com/

-# Data structure and Algorithm and Design Questions
+## Data structure and Algorithm and Design Questions

-- Algorithm and Design: Number, String, Matrix, Design, Tree, Permutation, Backtracking are Basic.
+* Algorithm and Design: Number, String, Matrix, Design, Tree, Permutation, Backtracking are Basic.
-- Need to know the basic questions about Dynamic Programing.
+* Need to know the basic questions about Dynamic Programing.
-- Need to understand about Graph and Linked list
+* Need to understand about Graph and Linked list

 **You need to solve the questions with online editors like <http://collabedit.com/> or <https://codepen.io/> or <https://repl.it/languages/javascript> and need to submit them the <https://leetcode.com/problemset/algorithms/.>**